andela-wmaina/inverted-index/feedback.md

 - Have a better description of tests e.g Populate index should have a created index

-// Second defense
+// Second defense feedback
 - Users should create index through the create index button
-- file should not override the index created.
+- File should not override the index created.
 Files should uploaded with the same instance
 - inverted-index line 19: es6 concatenation
 - Be specific with your regexp, include only the characters you need.
 - Check if json has title and text field.